AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Real-life example:

-Warby Parker, an eyewear retail company, elevated eyewear shopping experience by introducing virtual try-on technology through its app.
+Warby Parker, an eyewear retail company, elevated the eyewear shopping experience by introducing virtual try-on technology through its app.

 Customers can virtually try on different frames, while the website lets them order up to five frames to try at home with free return shipping.

-Figure 1: Virtual try on with Warby Parker.
+Figure 2: Virtual try-on with Warby Parker.

-Increased sustainability
+9. Increased sustainability

 By integrating AI into their operations, fashion brands can achieve sustainability through smarter resource use, optimized supply chains, and waste reduction: